-Matsuyama was particularly dreary when I visited it.
-But judging from everything I did see, it was wonderful.
-It made me want to put Shikoku on another travel itinerary in the future, and return to this town.
+The weather in Matsuyama was particularly dreary when I visited.
+But, judging only from the things I did see, it was wonderful!
+It made me want to put Shikoku on another travel itinerary in the future, and return to this town to explore some more.

-Matsuyama was a really short stop, and I really had not prepared very well for this place.
-But for the limited time I had there… it was wonderful.
-Matsuyama has a beautiful castle on a hill that you get to with a rope-way.
-The bath-house in Matsuyama is supposed to be what the bathhouse in Spirited Away was based on… but I didn’t really see the resemblance… maybe it was the dull rain, and the fact that in my head nothing is as perfect as that bathhouse in Spirited Away……oh well.
-It was pretty, but I was just not in the mood.
+Matsuyama was a really short stop as I wanted a little break and sleep in a comfy bed in my own room and order room-service if possible.
+I really didn’t prepare well for this one but turns out Matsuyama has a beautiful castle on a hill that you get to with a rope-way.
+The bath-house in Matsuyama is supposed to be what the bathhouse in Spirited Away was based on… (but I didn’t really see the resemblance…?) maybe it was the dull rain, or that nothing is as perfect as that bathhouse in Spirited Away……oh well.
 Silly me.

 Ps.
-Matsuyama was my turning point.
+Matsuyama was a turning point in my journey.
 It was where I posted this little blog and realised a lot about myself.
-My inner voices were mostly defeatist, panic-ridden and humiliating.
-And realising that I actually had the ability to be my own best friend for real, was a pretty hard lesson to learn.
+My inner voices were mostly defeatist, panic-ridden and humiliating, but I got to realise that I actually have the ability to be my own best friend for real.
 I think that’s one of the main things this trip has taught me.
-I am so, so much closer to my own self.
-And it’s actually refreshing.
-But I want to talk about this all another time, when the trip is done on the blog.
+I want to talk about this all another time, when the trip is done on the blog, maybe.